adobe/griffon-plugin-bridge/README.md

 ##### selectEvents

-Allows a plugin to toggle selected events to pass to other plugins via `receiveSelectedEvents`
+Allows a plugin to toggle selected events to pass to other plugins via `receiveSelectedEvents`.
+The payload needs to be an array of event uuids.

 #### Plugin Methods